Tour CN de Toronto

 FAQ: where to stay in Toronto

-Which neighbourhood for a first time in Toronto?
+Which neighborhood should you pick for a first trip to Toronto?

 Do you need a car in Toronto?